ana-renahan/instacart-basket-analysis/README.md

 The code is available as Jupyter notebooks, available under /03-2023 Instacart Basket Analysis/Scripts/.

+The final report can be found under
+/03-2023 Instacart Basket Analysis/Sent to Client/.

 ## Resources
 Data Citation:
 - “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from